microsoft/mssql-scripter/doc/testing_local_install.md

 Testing local install
 =====================
- This guide will provide details on building and installing of Mssql-Scripter in both a virtual environment and a machine environment.
+ This guide will provide details on building and installing of mssql-scripter in both a virtual environment and a machine environment.

 #### Building local package
 1. Execute the following in \<clone root>: